Nereuxofficial/duckblog/content/posts/esp32-ws2812-dino-light-2/index.md

 +++
 If you haven't read the first part, you can do so [here](/posts/esp32-ws2812-dino-light/).

 Hey, it's been a while.
-There has been a lot that happened since the first part and the esp-rs ecosystem has grown quite a lot.
-Enabling Wi-Fi on bare-metal no-std Rust.
+There has been a lot that happened since the first part(which was last year), and the esp-rs ecosystem has improved quite a lot.
+With no-std wifi support and support for async among many things.
+Now I hear you say "async?
+On an embedded device?".
+Well, yes.
+And it's actually quite nice.

 ## Introducing Embassy
 [Embassy](https://embassy.dev/) is an async runtime for bare-metal Rust, removing the need for a RTOS like